-GRADING AND MARKING POLICY
+GRADING, MARKING POLICY, and EXTRA CREDIT

 Classes are evaluated within an A, B, C, D, or F grading scale, with plus or minus divisions of these grades applied also.
 In special circumstances, a grade of "I" will be given to indicate that information was incomplete at the time the grade was awarded.
 Quite often this is done when a student is ill for an extended period of time.
+Each core class has a weighted scale of 70/30 for assessments and homework respectively.
+Exploratory classes have a weighted scale of 60/40 for assessments and homework.
 Academic Support classes will be marked "credit" or "no-credit" in order to encourage progress without the concern for a grade.
+Extra credit assignments are not given to raise grades.
+Extra credit is only assigned for enrichment purposes.